iYagoMR/food-explorer-api/README.md

 Food Explorer is a simple, DoorDash-like application I developed for my portfolio, showcasing both front-end and back-end development skills.
 The app allows users to browse food options, add items to their cart, and proceed to checkout, similar to popular food delivery services.

-## Key Features

-- **User Interface:** Built with ReactJS, providing an interactive and responsive user experience.
-- **Backend:** Powered by a Node.js backend (SQLite database), with API routes handling user authentication, orders, and dish management.
-- **Responsive Design:** Fully responsive layout for smooth operation on both desktop and mobile devices.

 ## How to Run the Project Locally